Skip to content

 Running Python Jobs That Use Additional Packages

 It's likely that you'll need additional Python packages that are not present in the base Python installations.
-This portion of the guide describes how to install your packages to a custom directory and then include them as part of your jobs.
+This portion of the guide describes how to install your packages using Apptainer and then include them as part of your jobs.

 Install Python packages

-Once you are done, you can leave the virtual environment:
+Once you are done, you can close the virtual environment:

 Singularity> exit